chompa111/saturnGL/README.md

 ## 3) Generating the _.mov_ video

-Only by executing the main method with the circle example, the library will generate a live preview on your screen, and in the end a .mov file with your animation inside the `/video` folder on the root of project.
+Simply by executing the main method with the circle example, the library will generate a live preview on your screen, and in the end a .mov file with your animation inside the `/video` folder on the root of project.

 you can set the fps of the generated video on the `setup()` method as following: